fernandomantoan/zf1-doctrine2-paginator-adapter/README.md

 ## Usage

-Using the adapter is a very common process.
+Using the adapter is a very easy process.
 First of all a Doctrine QueryBuilder object must be created, just like the following sample:

 	$queryBuilder = $this->_entityManager->createQueryBuilder();
 	$queryBuilder->select('e')